x y z

 I cheer passionately for athletic teams from the University of North Carolina – specifically men’s basketball and women’s soccer – and I’ve been trying with limited success to get better at playing the guitar for a few years.

-I’ve been a volunteer since 2007 with the Service Board, a Seattle nonprofit that mentors teens to conquer personal and cultural challenges through public service and outdoor adventure.
+I volunteered from 2007 through 2015 with the Service Board, a Seattle nonprofit that mentors teens to conquer personal and cultural challenges through public service and outdoor adventure.
 I served as a youth mentor for three years in tSB’s program of social justice, service-based community stewardship and snowboarding instruction.
-In 2013, I was honored to receive the Service Board’s Golden Boot Award for outstanding service.
+In 2013, I was honored with the Service Board’s Golden Boot Award for outstanding service.

 I also served for three years as a member of the Board of Directors for Youth Media Institute, a Seattle nonprofit focused on empowering youth to tell their personal stories through training in digital media.